ealeelab/rtea/README.md

         hg38 \
         resume
 ```
-For the bam file, use following command;
+For a bam file input, use the following command;
 ```bash
 rnatea_pipeline_from_bam \
         ${BAM} + \